alramirezca/ATRACKCS/README.md

 3. No merging or splitting is allowed, any MCS at time `t` can only be linked to one MCS at time `t+1`, similarly, any MCS at time `t+1` can only be linked to one MCS at time `t`.
 4. All tracks that do not get updated during the `t` - `t+1` process terminate.
 This assumes that no gap in the track is allowed.

- The algorithm allows parameterization and can be adapted to the specific needs of each geographic environment and/or MCS detection need.ATRACKCS is intended for researchers and students who are interested in the characterization of MCS both in the meteorological (short term) and climatological (long term) fields.
+ The algorithm can be adapted to the needs of MCS detection, as it allows parameterization of the brightness temperature and precipitation (optional).
+ATRACKCS is intended for researchers and students who are interested in the characterization of MCS both in the meteorological (short term) and climatological (long term) fields.

 ## Input Data

 Brightness Temperature: NCEP/CPC L3 (Merge IR V1): Spatial and temporal resolution is 4 km and 30 minutes, data availability from February 7, 2000 to present.
 The interest variable of this dataset is Tb and the files format must be netCDF4.
-[Access link](https://doi.org/10.5067/P4HZB9N27EKU/)
+[Access link.](https://doi.org/10.5067/P4HZB9N27EKU/)

 Precipitation: GPM (IMERG V06B): Spatial and temporal resolution is 10 km and 30 minutes, data availability from June 1, 2000 to present.
 The interest variable of this dataset is PrecipitationCal and the files format must be netCDF4.
-[Access link](https://doi.org/10.5067/GPM/IMERG/3B-HH/06)
+[Access link.](https://doi.org/10.5067/GPM/IMERG/3B-HH/06)

 ## Main Dependencies